huggingface/evaluate/comparisons/mcnemar/README.md

 ## Limitations and bias

-The McNemar test is a non-parametric test, so it has relatively few assumptions.
+The McNemar test is a non-parametric test, so it has relatively few assumptions (basically only that the observations are independent).
 It should be used used to analyze paired nominal data only.

 ## Citations